thelfer/tfel-doc/MFrontUserDays/SeventhUserDays/Agenda/talks.md

 - André Chrysochoos
   - LMGC UMR5508 CNRS, Université de Montpellier, Montpellier, France.

-The limits of Archard's law, stated in to more precisely describe the wear in braking problems is no longer to be demonstrated.
+The limits of Archard's law, stated in [@archard1953contact] to more precisely describe the wear in braking problems is no longer to be demonstrated.
 The relation of proportionality between the volume of material lost and the associated work as formulated empirically through this law, does not always stick with the physical phenomena observed on the interfaces in contact, in particular in the case of carbon braking systems where the third body trapped in the interface in contact defaults this Archard model.
 Indeed, wear in these systems, the result of physicochemical processes and complex mechanical and dependent on many parameters which act on time scales and different space.
-Some studies in the literature come to highlight the close links between energy that is dissipated in the system and the phenomenon of wear.
-By decoupling in this energy the contribution which comes from friction, Zmitrowicz or even Dragon-Louiset and Stolz in have shown that it is possible to have an even more description "Real" of the phenomenon of wear.
+Some studies in the literature come to highlight the close links between energy that is dissipated in the system and the phenomenon of wear [@ito2009relationship;@smerdova2014links;@shi2020tribological].
+By decoupling in this energy the contribution which comes from friction, Zmitrowicz [@zmitrowicz1987thermodynamicalI;@zmitrowicz1987thermodynamicalII;@zmitrowicz1987thermodynamicalIII] or even Dragon-Louiset and Stolz [@stolz2010thermodynamical] in have shown that it is possible to have an even more description "Real" of the phenomenon of wear.

 We propose a theoretical approach to modeling the wear of carbon brake systems from a thermodynamic description of the problem.
 Quantification